sondalex/dash-bipartite/README.md

 ## Demo

-To see it in action a demo is available in the repository: https://github.com/sondalex/dash-bipartite/blob/master/demo/app-bipartite-graph.py
+To see it in action, a demo is available in the repository: https://github.com/sondalex/dash-bipartite/blob/master/demo/app-bipartite-graph.py

 To run the demo:

-Install the package, clone the repository then:
+Install the package, clone the repository and run:

 ```console
 (venv) [user@desktop ~]$ cd <path_to_repository>